 - Gather evidence.

 The most valuable evidence on how the accident occurred is only available at the scene.
-Drivers should focus on documenting accident circumstances, cause, damages, injuries, and more.
+Drivers should focus on documenting accident circumstances, causes, damages, injuries, and more.
 These, along with the accident report, will help substantiate their compensation claims.

 At Cain Injury Law, we always advise clients to be careful about what they say or do after the accident.
 We have seen many drivers apologize even if they had not done anything wrong.
 Apologies could qualify as an admission of fault.
 Also, signing agreements and right waivers at the accident scene is never a good idea.
 Many insurers try to take advantage of the accident victims’ state of confusion to avoid paying.